pashamakhilkumarreddy/react-express-graphql/README.md

-# react-relay-tailwind
+# react-express-graphql
-A sample application using React, Relay and Tailwind CSS
+A sample application using React, Express and GraphQL